 6. Increased risk of heart disease

-People with AS may also be at an increased risk of developing heart problems.
-Cardiovascular issues that AS may contribute to include:
+People with AS may also have an increased risk of developing heart problems, such as:

 - aortic valve disease